 TRUEif left unspecified.- criticalValues

 The upper boundaries on the z-test statistic scale for efficacy stopping for the primary trial.
+If missing, boundaries will be computed based on the specified alpha spending function.

 - alpha